Sanjay Nishad: Early life and education

 Sanjay Nishad was born to a Nishad family on 7 June 1965 in Chaumukha, Gorakhpur.
 He completed a course in electrohomeopathy.
 He initiated a struggle to get this course recognised as a medical discipline, and founded the Purvanchal Medical Electro Homeopathy Association in 2002 and became its president.
 Before forming the NISHAD Party, he ran a clinic at Geeta Vatika Road, Gorakhpur for a decade.

 Political career

 In 2021, Nishad won the election for the Legislative Council and became a member of Uttar Pradesh Legislative Council.
 After the victory of NDA in 2022 UP Elections, he became a Cabinet Minister in the Second Yogi Adityanath ministry, and took the oath on 25 March 2022.

 Controversy

 On 29 April 2022, Sanjay Nishad gave a controversial statement to the media where he claimed that a person who does not love Hindi is "a foreigner or linked to foreign powers" and that "Hindustan is not a place for those who don’t speak Hindi.
 They should leave this country and go somewhere else.”

+In December 2025, Nishad sparked controversy while defending Bihar Chief Minister Nitish Kumar, who faced severe backlash after a video surfaced showing him forcefully physically removing the hijab of a Muslim woman on stage.
+Defending the act, Nishad remarked, "Hijab hi to nikala hai, kahi or chhu diya hota to kiya hota" (He only removed the hijab; what if he had touched somewhere else?), a statement that was widely condemned as misogynistic and insensitive.